As Seen On

 about lori

-I bought We Take The Cake with no food industry background, no culinary degree, and no roadmap.
-What I did have was an operator’s instinct, a strong work ethic, and a refusal to guess my way through important decisions.
+I had no culinary degree, no roadmap, and no idea what I was doing in the first year.
+What I had was an operator's instinct and a refusal to guess my way through decisions that actually mattered.

 The first two years were hard.
-The month we made a $19 profit, I was genuinely proud because it meant we were building something real.
+The month we cleared $19 in profit, I was genuinely proud, because it meant the business was real.

 Then Oprah named us one of her Favorite Things.

-a big order is not the same as a profitable order, growth does not fix broken systems, and founders with great products still get stuck every day.
+But the placements were never the real lesson.
+The real lesson was what happened behind the scenes: a big order is not the same as a profitable order.
+Growth does not fix broken systems.
+And founders with genuinely great products still get stuck, constantly, because the product was never the problem.

 when the right question changes everything